Quickstart

 We recommend this way due to simplicity, see below:

-Once you have done this, you can skip right to the Packages section to see what packages you can install and learn how to use the different core plugins.
+Once you have done this, you can skip right to the concepts page to get familiar with how the framework works.

 Manually